 #6 Cairns Lagoon

-Cairns Tours and Sightseeing Tips
+Cairns Sightseeing Tips

 Where To Stay in Cairns

-Getting There…and around
+Getting To Carins…and around

 Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!).
-However, due to our unique circumstances (flight benefits earned from years of service with a major airline), we rarely buy airline tickets.
-That being said, when we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.
+When we need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner.

 Cairns buses may not be all that frequent, but Cairns Public Transport is efficient both in cost and in routes.
 Priced on the number of zone crossings, an all-day ticket from our suburban dwelling 5km to the city costs about $5.50 (single rides $2.25).
 We’ve found the key to making it work is to check the schedule in advance.
 Most buses only run every half hour and on the weekend only every hour and a half.
 Note: We checked into weekly bike rentals and were disappointed to find the cost averaged out to more per day than the all-day bus ticket.

-Before You Go
+Before You Go To Cairns

 - In addition to flip flops, don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip (especially if you are heading to Kuranda).
 I (Sarah) have traveled with these shoes by Columbia and Skechers (and my favorite flip flops by Reef).
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos (that can later be beautifully compiled into a travel photo book).
+Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
 We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).